ReDI-School/js-berlin-2024-fall/lesson06.md

 ---

 The code in the function will only run when we _call_ the function.

-We can call the function like this, using a pair of open and closed parentheses:
+We can call the function like this, by typing its name followed by a pair of open and closed parentheses:

 ```js
 sayHello();